The conduct of science in Antarctica is the cornerstone of the Antarctic Treaty System.

 To encourage submission of metadata and data to the Antarctic Data Management System,

-To further improve and populate the AMD and provide guidance to the AMD host,
+To further improve and populate the Antarctic Metadata Directory and provide guidance to the AMD host,

 To provide linkages to other relevant data management systems and thereby enhance the ADMS,